SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ``infix``
 ``postfix``

 ..
-TODO: TR: Are 'associativity', 'precedence', 'left', 'right', 'none' contextual keywords?
+TR: Are 'associativity', 'precedence', 'left', 'right', 'none' contextual keywords?
 	For instance, in operators.swift, we find the following example: operator infix ++++ {
 		precedence 195